Jan-Kluger/Ocaml_AD/README.md

 # Algorithms & Data structures in Ocaml
-Practicing Algorithms and datastructures in OCaml.
+Practicing Algorithms and datastructures in purely functional OCaml.

 This project contains
 - Stacks